Sega Touring Car Championship

 Sega Touring Car Championship (セガ ツーリングカーチャンピオンシップ) is an arcade racing game released by Sega's AM Annex for the Model 2 mainboard in 1996.
 It was later ported to the Sega Saturn and Microsoft Windows.

 The game was housed in a sit-down cabinet with speakers installed on either side of the player's head and a subwoofer under the seat.
+Sega Touring Car Championship received mixed reviews, with critics generally commenting that it has a remarkable sense of speed and realism, but that those factors also make the game excessively difficult.

 Gameplay

 The game has four tracks, one of which is a secret track unlocked by reaching the final race of the season.
 The Saturn port includes an unlockable fifth track, allows players to create customized cars and save them to memory, and uses a split screen for multiplayer modes.